 Your body is miraculous.
 It’s gone through physical and hormonal changes to bring life into the world and will continue to provide for your baby.
 While postpartum hormone changes are normal and expected, sometimes they can cause unwanted symptoms such as the “baby blues” or postpartum depression.
-Luckily, there are ways that you can help your body adjust your hormones back to more stable levels.
+Luckily, there are ways that you can help your body adjust your hormones back after giving birth, to more stable levels.